MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 ## 1. Planning for a DevOps approach

 Many traditional IT operating models are unfortunately not compatible with the cloud, and ultimately customers must undergo a degree of operational and organizational transformation to deliver against enterprise migration targets.
-Ultimately, it is highly recommended for a DevOps approach to be employed for both application and central teams.
+Ultimately, it is highly recommended to take a DevOps approach with both application and central teams.

 ***Design considerations***

 - Where central teams are concerned, CI/CD pipelines should be used to manage policy definitions, role-definitions, policy assignments, and template galleries.
-Such pipelines will help ensure multiple subscriptions can be operationally managed whilst still conforming to a desired state.
+Such pipelines will help ensure multiple subscriptions can be operationally managed while still conforming to a desired state.

-- The blanket application of a DevOps model will not miraculously establish capable DevOps teams.
+- The blanket application of a DevOps model will not instantly establish capable DevOps teams.

     - Investment in engineering capabilities and resources is critical.

-- The customer can resource DevOps roles and functions from a variety of sources aligned to their organization strategy, both internal and external.
+- The customer can source DevOps roles and functions from a variety of internal and external resources aligned with their organization's strategy.

 - For some legacy applications, the associated application team may not have engineering resources required to align with a DevOps strategy.